Tourism, Travel, & Information Guide

 October 31st, 2014 photo of Colonel Issaac Zida commander Presidential guard and Army comander announce ouster of Blaise...
 Kampala, Uganda

 The current president is Blaise Compaoré, who came to power in 1987 after a coup d'état that killed Thomas Sankara.

-The constitution of June 2, 1991, established a semi-presidential government with a parliament (Assemblée) which can be dissolved by the President of the Republic, who is elected for a term of 5 years.
+... which assumes a reconsideration of the constitution of June 2, 1991, which established: a semi-presidential government with a parliament (Assemblée) which can be dissolved by the President of the Republic, who is elected for a term of 5 years.
 The year 2000 saw a constitutional amendment reducing the presidential term from 7 to 5 years, which was enforced during the 2005 elections.